marcduiker/azure-functions-university/lessons/dotnet6/deployment/README.md

 # Deployment to Azure (.NET 6)

+Watch the recording of this lesson [on YouTube 🎥](https://youtu.be/RgF8bA1-CMo).

 ## Goal 🎯

 The goal of this lesson is to learn about how to deploy your .NET 6 Function App to Azure.